-Donald L. Mellott, Jr., Vice President
+Donald L. Mellott, Jr., President

 Don is Managing Partner at Mellott & Mellott, P.L.L.
 He is involved in many community causes including Catholic Inner City Schools, the Center for Chemical Addictions Treatment, Our Lady of the Visitation Church and Living Arrangements for the Developmentally Disabled.
 He and his wife Kim have four children, Andrew, Patrick, Michael and Sarah.

-Daniel D. Vogelpohl, Treasurer
+Daniel D. Vogelpohl, VICE PRESIDENT

 Dan is a Principal at Wealth Dimensions Group.
 His hobbies include golf, scuba diving, skiing, paddle tennis, and running.
 He has given back to his community through his involvement with Big Brothers Big Sisters, American Heart Association, Dan Beard Boy Scouts, Ohio Prevents Blindness, and The Leukemia Lymphoma Society.
 He is married to Isla, and father to Isabella, George and Charlie.

 Tom is an attorney at Keating Muething & Klekamp.
 He is a founding member of the Cincinnati Parks Foundation’s Emerging Leaders Group.
 Tom was also a member of C-Change through the Cincinnati USA Regional Chamber.
 He and his wife Holly have two children, Frost and Cecily.

 FAY DUPUIS, SECRETARY

 Fay is an attorney with 36 years of legal experience, including 12 years as the former City Solicitor of Cincinnati.
 She is involved with the UC Foundation, volunteers as a docent at the Cincinnati Art Museum and Clifton Cultural Arts Center, and was recognized by the YWCA as a Career Woman of Achievement.
 Fay is married to C.T.
 They have two children, Lauren and John.